publiclab/Leaflet.DistortableImage/README.md

 ## Multiple Image Interface

-Our `DistortableCollection` class allows working with multiple images simultaneously.
-This interface builds on the single image interface.
+Our `DistortableCollection` class builds on the single image interface to allow working with multiple images simultaneously.

 The setup is relatively similar.